-The fundamental clock source for BrightEye 54 is a temperature compensated oscillator which guarantees frequency accuracy to within 1 cycle of subcarrier (better than 0.2 ppm) across the full operating temperature range.
-In addition, because it does not require a crystal oven, BrightEye 54 is accurate to frequency immediately when powered up.
-This ensures that the BrightEye 54 outputs meet the most stringent standards.

-This master clock drives the Sync Gen block.
-As user configured for 525 (NTSC) or 625 (PAL) line rates, standard definition output feeds horizontal and vertical sync to the internal Test Signal Generator.
+When no external reference is connected to the unit, the fundamental clock source for BrightEye 55 is taken from a temperature compensated oscillator which guarantees frequency accuracy to within 1 cycle of subcarrier (better than 0.2 ppm) across the full operating temperature range.
+In addition, because it does not require a crystal oven, BrightEye 55 is accurate immediately upon power up.
+This ensures that the BrightEye 55 outputs meet the most stringent standards.
+The external reference or master clock drives the Sync Gen block.
+The reference choice is user configured for 525 (NTSC) or 625 (PAL) line rates.
+The standard definition output feeds horizontal and vertical sync to the internal Test Signal Generator.